 The larger climber has different kinds of ladders, a rope wall, a rope bridge and various slides.
 Between the two structures are a duck and turtle spring riders.

-Note: there will be NO shade over the play areas, but there are some small trees around the edge.
-There’s also a chalet, which probably has a bathroom, and I posted the opening hours in the photo gallery.
+-There will be NO shade over the play areas, but there are some small trees around the edge.